danielding186/chatApp/README.md

 ### A chat application: a React SPA using React & Redux and Express

+* Keypoint:
+    * Implemented a backend server(using Express) that will host the React app as well as provide REST services
+    * Applied CSS, JavaScript, React, Redux, Express, JSON, Restful API

 * Features:
-    * Implemented a backend server(using Express) that will host the React app as well as provide REST services
-    * Use CSS and DOM
-    * Use Redux to maintain the state of Components
     * Users can login/logout without passwords and send messages
+    * User list and message list are visible to all users
-    * Can be usable by multiple users simultaneously, users and messages are visible to all users.
+    * It can be usable by multiple users simultaneously

 * Backend Server API (Running on Port 4000):
     * /login (Post)